-Note that the survey company indeed has access to the participants' personal identifying information, but we (the experimenters) do not.
+Note that the survey company indeed had access to the participants' personal identifying information, but we (the experimenters) did not.
 As a result, the statements in both conditions were factually true.

-Participants were then asked to predict the share of Pittsburgh voters that agree with the following anti-immigration statements:
+After the donation decision, participants were asked to predict the share of Pittsburgh voters that agree with the following anti-immigration statements: